chirag127/Olivia-A-Personal-Virtual-Assistant/projectreport/Project-report.md

 5. The software is designed to be very useful for people with physical disabilities like hand movements, hand-eye coordination, hand loss, etc.
 6. The software is designed to be very useful for people with listening disabilities like hearing loss too.
 7. The software is designed to be very useful for people with cognitive disabilities like autism, autism spectrum disorder, autism spectrum disorder, etc.
+8. The software is designed to be very useful for people with speech disabilities like stuttering, speech impairment, etc.
+9. The software is designed to be very useful for people with reading disabilities like dyslexia, etc.
+10. The software is designed to be very useful for people with language disabilities like aphasia, bilingualism, etc.